Hewlett-Packard-ESS/logstash-filter-dedupe/README.md

 We achieve this by hashing the fields you wish to dedupe on and store those in a data store which we then check against.
 Should a match be found, we will tag it.
 You can then go on to drop {} it, or something similar.

-The README from this point down is primarily from the plugin template for a README.

 ## Quickstart
 For starters, this plugin uses redis as its data store so that you can have multiple logstash nodes sharing the same de-duplication information.
 You'll need to download redis and install it somewhere.